Cisco Catalyst 9300 Password Recovery

 In: Cisco

 So, you forgot the password, I know that sinking feeling in your stomach when you realize you can't access your switch.
 Panic sets in as you try every password you've ever used, but nothing seems to work.
+Yes, I've been there, many times 😭

-Well, fear not my friend, because I'm here to help!
+Well, fear not my friend, because I'm here to help.
 As a wise person once said, "It's not about forgetting the password, it's about how you reset it."
 Okay, maybe no one has ever said that, but it's still true.

 But for now, let's focus on the task at hand.
 Here's how to reset the password on your Cisco Catalyst 9000 series switches and get your network back up and running.